 How to apply

-This application must be completed by someone who is authorised to do so on behalf of the employer and can make payment for the work permit.
+The work permit application form must be completed by someone authorised to do so on behalf of the employer and can make payment for the work permit.

 - knowledge of English language (if applying for more than 12 months)